himanshu-mishra07/migration-demo/README.md

 ## REST Endpoints
-* POST /rest/members: Add a new member.
+* POST /api/kitchensink/v1/members: Add a new member.
 (Authorized endpoint for Admin role only)
-* GET /rest/members: Get all members.
+* GET /api/kitchensink/v1/members: Get all members.
+(Authorized endpoint for Admin role only)
+* PUT /api/kitchensink/v1/members/{id}: Update a member by ID.
+(Authorized endpoint for Admin role only)
+* DELETE /api/kitchensink/v1/members/{id}: Delete a member by ID.
+(Authorized endpoint for Admin role only)
-* GET /rest/members/{id}: Get a member by ID.
+* GET /api/kitchensink/v1/members/email/{email}: Get a member by email.
+* POST /api/kitchensink/v1/members/register: Register a new member without roles.
+* POST /auth/logout: Logout and blacklist the JWT token.

 ### JWT Authentication